 - INSTALLING A TENDER ONTO THE DAVITS - Fix the davit line hooks to the forward and aft of the tender. - Close the blockers found on the davits. - Pull the bow of the tender up to halfway using the cockpit winch. - Repeat the operation for the stern. - Alternatively raise bow and stern until the tender comes into contact with the davits. - LAUNCHING A TENDER FROM THE DAVITS - Ensure that the blockers on the davits are closed. - Thread the davit rope attached to the stern of the tender around the winch (minimum of 3 turns). - Open the blocker and let the line feed out until halfway. - Close the blocker. - Repeat the procedure for the bow. - Alternatively lower stern and bow until the tender comes into contact with the water.

 When under sail remove the tender engine and store it on board the boat.

-Secure the tender taking account of sea conditions.
+Secure the tender according to sea conditions.

-The davits are designed to support a maximum load of 200 kg and a tender of 3,40 meters in length at maximum.
+The davits are designed to support a load of 260 kg at maximum.